daviddrysdale/python-phonenumbers/README.md

 * Force-load the timezone metadata by invoking `import phonenumbers.timezone`.
 * Force-load the normal metadata by calling `phonenumbers.PhoneMetadata.load_all()`.

-The `phonenumbers-lite` version of the package does not include the geocoding, carrier and timezone metadata, which can be useful if you have problems installing the main `phonenumbers` package due to space/memory limitations.
+The `phonenumberslite` version of the package does not include the geocoding, carrier and timezone metadata, which can be useful if you have problems installing the main `phonenumbers` package due to space/memory limitations.

 Project Layout